Thanatology: Fields of study

-Thanatology also draws from the biological study of death, which helps explain what happens, physically, to individuals in the moment of dying and during after-death bodily changes so that extraneous events at the time of death and thereafter can be clarified.
+Thanatology draws from the biological study of death, which explains what happens, physically, to individuals in the moment of dying and during after-death bodily changes such that extraneous events at the time of death and thereafter can be clarified.
 In psychiatry and clinical psychology, the medical application of psychological principles and therapeutic drugs is also involved; many licensed psychiatrists are required to take courses on thanatology during training.
 Medical ethics is also an important area of study, especially on the issue of euthanasia ('merciful killing') and assisted suicide.
 However, the degree to which any of these is an aspect of thanatology is a matter of opinion, depending primarily on how one defines thanatology itself.

 There is also a branch of thanatology called music thanatology which focuses on the use of "music vigils" to help dying individuals, their families and friends.
 A vigil consists of one or a team of music thanatologists who visit the dying person.
 They play the harp most often but may play any gentle instrument like the guitar and sing based on changes that they observe in that person's physiology as well as in interpersonal family dynamics.
 The music tends toward the meditative and can be very helpful to the dying person and others present.
 Often, after a vigil, the dying person is more relaxed, less agitated, and in less pain.
 However, given the circumstances, reviews of the service by recipients (appreciative or otherwise) are few and far between.
 Some music thanatologists are certified by the Music Thanatology Association International, and they use the initials "CM-Th" to designate certification by this professional organization.
 A number of hospitals and hospices now have professional music thanatologists on their staff.